 “Wow.
 That’s amazing.
 Holy Cow that’s crazy.
 Should I back away from the window?
 Man, look at the sky.
 That’s just beautiful!”

-As I saw the storm and felt the hotel shake from the power of the thunder and lightning that Jacksonville night, and then as I felt my house shake on its very foundation this past Saturday, I was reminded of Elijah in the cave.
+As I saw the storm that night and felt my house shake on its very foundation on Sunday, I was reminded of Elijah in the cave.

 Now, I’m not on the run for zealously doing God’s work like Elijah was (far from it).
 I’m just in my own rather large man made cave of sorts, tired and a bit hungry, looking for God in the storm.
 Looking for God in the rain, in the wind, in the thunder and lightning.

 It was only after the storm that I realized that He was right here with me.
 He was who I was talking with while taking in the power and beauty of the storm.
 Taking in (and fearfully shaking from) the example of His power and might.
 He was right there by me, the still small voice comforting me as I looked for Him in the storm.

 Elijah looked for the Lord in the powerful wind, in the earthquake, in the fire and The Lord was not in them.
 Yet, it was not until after the fire that he heard the still small voice and he came out to see the Lord pass by.

 I wonder if sometimes we can find ourselves not hearing that still small voice of the Lord, because we’re so busy looking for Him in the Big, in the Loud, in the Grandios.

 Yet, sometimes He’s not there.
 Sometimes He’s in the calm after the storm… And sometimes He’s comforting us in the midst of it.

 Sometimes He calms the storm… Sometimes He just calms me.